Net Profit Margin: What It Is & How to Calculate It

 Why is it important to know your small business’s net profit margin?

 Knowing your small business’s net profit margin will help you understand how your sales translate into profit.
 This knowledge is essential in making informed decisions regarding your company’s operational success and assists with forecasting future profit margins.
-It also helps you compare your business to others in your industry, regardless of size.
+It also helps you compare your business to others in your industry, regardless of size, which is useful when conducting market research as needed.

 A drastic decline in your net profit margin is a signal that it is time to do a financial analysis and assess which areas of your company need attention to improve the margin.